waitingcheung/PyML/README.md

 # PyML

-A minimalistic implementation of common machine learning algorithms.
+A minimalistic implementation of common machine learning algorithms in Python and Numpy.

 ## Overview